 Slow feeding is the healthiest way to feed hay to your horses.
 By recreating natural grazing habits, slow feeding provides a steady stream of fibrous nutrition, critical for maintaining the health of equine digestive tracts.
 Plus, the right metal slow hay feeder for horses can reduce feed costs drastically by cutting hay waste to almost zero.

 Farmco provides metal slow hay feeders for horses that can handle groups of up to 8-10 horses.
 These slow hay feeders allow the feeding of entire large round and large square bales, drastically reducing labor.
 Our slow hay feeders utilize a creative net panel design to make the transition from loading to feeding as simple as possible – once the bale is loaded, the panels lay down against it so your horses can begin their meal.
 These net panels are designed to reduce hay consumption and promote horse health.
 If you’re interested, you can read more about horse slow feeders in this article.
 Oh, and this feeder could help horse colic prevention!

 By the way, if you’re interested in learning more, you can check out our horse feeder page to see our many different sizes and styles of metal hay feeders!

 We understand that as a farmer, you want a good return on your investment.
 A metal hay feeder for your horse does just that.
-Whether you purchase an economical square bale feeder or a covered metal hay feeder, you’re sure to receive a great return on your investment.
+Whether you purchase an economical square bale feeder or a covered metal hay feeder, you’re sure to receive a great return on your investment (also learn about small grain bin sizes).
 If you have any questions or concerns, just contact us!
 We’d be happy to answer any of your questions!
 As a side note, we also have a great article on bunk feeders for cattle.
 We also have a dealer network all across the United States; so, if you find yourself near a Farmco dealer, feel free to stop by!